 - Great breathability

-- Articulated design and gusseted crotch give great mobility
+- Articulated design and gusseted crotch for great mobility

 - ¾ length zippers offer good ventilation

 - Rear zippered pocket doubles as stuff bag

 This is one of our favorite rain pants.
 They fit great, perform really well in the wet and have exceptional breathability.
 They’re not the lightest pants we’ve reviewed but at 12 ounces they’re still pretty light.